Article

 6. AI policy and regulation specialist

+AI policy and regulations specialists focus on the legal and regulatory landscape of AI.
 As AI is a rapidly developing field, laws are constantly changing, and issues such as privacy and fairness in AI are currently top of mind for many legislators.
 AI policy specialists stay current on new or updated laws while drafting policies and ensuring compliance for the organizations they work with.

 7. AI sales and marketing specialist

-AI sales and marketing specialists understand AI's capabilities, and use their knowledge to market potential AI products and solutions to businesses and consumers.
+AI sales and marketing specialists understand AI's capabilities and use their knowledge to market potential AI products and solutions to businesses and consumers.

 The average marketing specialist makes around $38 per hour, or close to $79,000 per year, according to the BLS.
-Wages are higher for employees working in software and computer system design, so it’s reasonable to expect that an AI sales and marketing specialist could find higher-than-average pay.
+Wages are higher for employees working in software development and computer system design, so it's reasonable to expect that an AI sales and marketing specialist could find higher-than-average pay.

 8. AI user experience (UX) designer